Sky began offering internet connections in 2006 and has rapidly grown to become one of the UK’s largest providers of

 The basic Sky Broadband and Talk Weekends option gives you free weekend calls to UK landlines and 0870 numbers.
 This comes at no extra cost over the line rental, and is all that’s needed if you only have a landline for broadband.
 For a small extra cost you can opt for Talk Anytime UK, which gives free landline calls all day long, or Sky Talk Anytime International, which includes unlimited calls to 50 countries

 Sky has been operating its satellite TV service since the 90s and it now boasts hundreds of channels.
-If you just want the cheapest possible bundle you can opt for a basic Sky entertainment package.
-This can be customised with Entertainment Extra, Movies, HD channels and even 3D TV.
+If you just want the cheapest possible bundle you can opt for a basic Sky entertainment package, but this can be further customised with Entertainment Extra, Movies, HD channels and even 3D TV.
 Find out more in our guide to Sky TV.

 Sky TV broadband and phone extras